-Saint Louis University’s campus in Madrid does not have a medical center on campus.
-SLU-Madrid Student Life staff and counselors may serve as liaisons between students and doctors, even going with them to the hospital or to different practitioners as needed.
+We care about your wellbeing.
+Although SLU-Madrid does not have its own medical center on campus, Student Life staff and counselors may serve as liaisons between students and doctors, even going with them to the hospital or to different practitioners as needed.

 For a comprehensive list of medical health professionals who accept Sanitas medical insurance, visit the Sanitas website at sanitas.es.

 SLU-Madrid will make every effort to support students with severe medical conditions in successfully completing their academic work.

 At times, however, medical conditions are so severe that they negatively affect both the student as well as other members of the campus community.
 Students with such conditions may continue to study at SLU-Madrid and access all of its services, including host family housing, as long as the medical condition does not disturb and disrupt the SLU-Madrid community.

 Examples of disturbing or disruptive behaviors include, but are not limited to: poor social interaction with professors, University officials, host family and roommates, classmates and other students on and off-campus; social interaction that is aggressive, hostile, threatening or disturbing to others; behavior suggesting the presence of a medical and/or mental illness that is causing significant disruption or distress such as depression (e.g. self-injurious behavior, suicide threats/attempts, isolating oneself in the room while at home, etc.), anxiety disorders (e.g., becoming hostile or excessively anxious when family members/roommates do not follow rigid routines, etc.), eating disorders (e.g. excessive weight loss, binge eating, vomiting frequently or unusual requests regarding food and menus, etc.) and substance abuse.